kallaway/100-days-of-code/log.md

 **Today´s Progress:** Today I did a lot of practice on JS and I´m super happy that we are starting to use it in a good fashion.
 I´m buidling a data archive for workers using de .map to itereate over teh data base. not yet finished but I will post the code tomorrow.
 Did more than an hour on this today.

 **Thoughts** happy!

+### day 9: March 22th, 2024

+**Today´s Progress:** Today I´ve spent quite some time going over `arrays` in javaScript with some cool excercises from Leanrpack at #4geeksacademy.
+In addition to that I kept working on the map function on using a list o objects to create a list.

+**Thoughts** As I was going through the array´s excercises I realize I know understand almost everything that´s happening inside the loop and how it is being called.